deepanshujain92/elevator-java/README.txt

 	Name2: Jennifer Mercado
 	NetId2: jdm45
-	Time spent: not as many as Michael
+	Time spent: almost as many as Michael

 /******************
  * Files to submit